pseudocoders/GPT-notes/basics/backend.md

 3. Tide: Tide is a minimalistic and flexible web framework for Rust.
 It is designed to be composable and follows an asynchronous programming model using async/await syntax.

-4. Warp: Warp is a lightweight and highly performant web framework for Rust.
-It leverages async/await syntax and provides a functional programming approach for building asynchronous web applications.

-5. Nickel: Nickel is a simple and lightweight web framework for Rust.
-It aims to provide a minimalistic and easy-to-use API for building web applications and APIs.

-6. Gotham: Gotham is a flexible web framework for building web applications and APIs in Rust.
-It focuses on modularity, extensibility, and type-safety, providing a rich set of features for web development.

-7. Rocket: Rocket is a web framework for Rust that emphasizes ease of use, safety, and speed.
-It provides a powerful API for building web applications and APIs and includes features like routing, request handling, and templates.

-8. Tide: Tide is a minimalistic and asynchronous web framework for Rust.
-It follows a modular and composable design and provides a flexible API for building web applications.

-9. Iron: Iron is a middleware-based web framework for Rust.
-It provides a modular and extensible architecture and includes a set of middleware for handling common web development tasks.

-10. Actix: Actix is an actor framework for Rust that can be used for building high-performance, concurrent, and fault-tolerant systems.
-It provides a scalable and efficient way to handle concurrent tasks and communication between components.

-11. Warp: Warp is a lightweight and composable web framework for Rust.
-It leverages the power of asynchronous programming and provides a functional programming style for building web applications.

-12. Thruster: Thruster is a fast and lightweight web framework for Rust.
-It aims to provide high-performance and efficient routing for web applications and APIs.

-These frameworks provide a range of options for building backend applications and APIs using Rust.
-Each framework has its own strengths and focuses, so you can choose the one that best suits your project requirements and development style.

 ### Haskell frameworks

 1. Yesod: Yesod is a high-level web framework for Haskell.
 It follows the MVC (Model-View-Controller) architectural pattern and provides strong static typing, type-safe routing, templating, and a built-in ORM.

 2. Servant: Servant is a lightweight and type-safe web API framework for Haskell.
 It allows you to define your API using a type-level DSL and automatically generates server-side handlers and client bindings.

-3. Scotty: Scotty is a minimalistic web framework for Haskell.
-It provides a simple API for building web applications with routing, middleware support, and template rendering.

-4. Snap: Snap is a high-performance web framework for Haskell.
-It focuses on speed and efficiency and provides features like routing, state handling, and authentication.

-5. Spock: Spock is a lightweight and flexible web framework for Haskell.
-It is inspired by Sinatra and allows you to build web applications using a DSL-style syntax.

-6. Happstack: Happstack is a web framework for Haskell that emphasizes simplicity and robustness.
-It provides an intuitive API for building web applications and supports routing, state handling, and templating.

-7. Miso: Miso is a frontend and backend web framework for Haskell.
-It allows you to build isomorphic web applications, meaning that the same code can run on both the client and the server.

-8. Restful: Restful is a lightweight REST API framework for Haskell.
-It provides a type-safe DSL for defining RESTful routes and automatically generates server-side handlers.

-9. Scotty-ng: Scotty-ng is a fork of Scotty with additional features and improvements.
-It provides a lightweight and efficient web framework for Haskell.

-10. WAI (Web Application Interface): WAI is not a framework itself, but a specification for building web applications in Haskell.
-It defines a common interface between web servers and applications, allowing interoperability between different Haskell web frameworks.

-11. Acid-State: Acid-State is a Haskell library for building scalable and fault-tolerant applications with ACID (Atomicity, Consistency, Isolation, Durability) guarantees.
-It provides a persistent and transactional state layer for your backend applications.

-12. Haskell on Heroku: Haskell on Heroku is a set of tools and libraries that allow you to deploy Haskell web applications to the Heroku platform.
-It provides integration with the Heroku ecosystem and simplifies the deployment process.

-These frameworks and libraries provide a range of options for building web applications, REST APIs, and backend services using Haskell.
-Each framework has its own strengths and focuses, so you can choose the one that best suits your project requirements and development style.

-These are just a few examples, and there are many more frameworks available for different programming languages and platforms.
-The choice of framework often depends on factors like language preference, project requirements, community support, and developer familiarity.

 ### Elixir frameworks